caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 * Universal Hypermedia Events (UHE): _Hypermedia event messages_ sent across a Universal Backplane as the engine of _Enterprise_ state
 * CQRS+ES: Command Query Responsibility Segregation + Event Sourcing
-* Domain Driven Design Resources (DDDR): Services define a Bounded Context / Aggregate Roots are REST Resources
+* Domain Driven Design Resources (3DR): Services define a Bounded Context / Aggregate Roots are REST Resources
-* Interactive Intent (II): Aggregates implement uniform Messaging Semantics (Intents) for on-line commands
+* Interactive Intent (I2): Aggregates implement uniform Messaging Semantics (Intents) for on-line commands
 * Logical Time (LT): All Aggregate Roots provide uniform Logical Time semantics for all Events and Representations
-* Query-on-Demand (QOD): Services Implement a uniform Client-defined Query Interface
+* Dynamic Query (DQ): Services Implement a uniform dynamic query interface
 * Layered + Cient-cache per Fielding
 * Browsable API: Services provide a browser-based interface to interactive documentation

-_(Aside: If you are very familiar with Fielding, this alphabet soup my be palatable **Browsable L(QOD)C$-DDDR-II-LT-CQRS+ES-UHE**)_
+_(If you are very familiar with Fielding, my feeble attempt at emulating his concision: **Browsable L(DQ)C$-3DR-I2-LT-CQRS+ES-UHE**)_

 The style is described at two levels: the Enterprise-level and the Service-level.
 The Enterprise-level describes the style as an enterprise architecture, whereas the Service-level describes the constraints and behaviors of component services within the enterprise architecture.
-The design space inhabited by this style, distributed enterprise systems, necessarily constrains both the services and the operating environment in which they interrelate.
+The design space inhabited by this style, distributed enterprise systems, necessarily constrains both the services and environment in which services interrelate.

 ### Contents